tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  Note that this operation does not take its child cap in the form of separate "rw_uri" and "ro_uri" fields.
-Therefore, it cannot accept a child cap in a format unknown to the webapi server, unless its URI starts with "ro." or "imm.".
+Therefore, it cannot accept a child cap in a format unknown to the web-API server, unless its URI starts with "ro." or "imm.".
 This restriction is necessary because the server is not able to attenuate an unknown write cap to a read cap.
  Unknown URIs starting with "ro." or "imm.", on the other hand, are